joeltok/pytorch-starter-pack/README.md

 # PyTorch Starter Pack

-A ready to use starter pack for a PyTorch based fully-connected neural network.
+A complete and simple pytorch neural network example.
 Useful for beginners, or advanced users that just want something that works out-of-the-box to tweak.

 ## Installation